Gammel Strand 50: Site history, 16891795

 The two properties were again listed as No. 17 and No. 18 in the new cadastre of 1756.
-They were at that time owned by Jens Hansen (No. 17) coppersmith Johan Christian Schellerup (No. 18=.
+They were at that time owned by Jens Hansen (No. 17) and coppersmith Johan Christian Schellerup (No. 18).

-The properties were both destroyed in the Copenhagen Fire of 1795, together with most of the other buildings in the area.
+The properties were both destroyed in the Copenhagen Fire of 1795.
+The fire spread along the waterfront from the east and was stopped just one house further to the west at the street Naboløs.

+Gudmand Petersen and the new building

 No. 17 was subsequently merged with part of No. 18 by hat maker Gudman Petersen.
-The current building was constructed for him in 1796-97.
+The present building on the site was constructed for him in 1796-97.